-The auditor, PricewaterhouseCoopers, did not provide any non-audit services to the Fund during the year (2015: nil).
+The auditor, PricewaterhouseCoopers, provided non-audit services to the Fund during the year to the value of \$5,100 (2016: nil).

 Rounding of amounts

 The Fund is of the kind referred to in ASIC Class Order 2016/191.
 In accordance with that class order, amounts in the directors' report and financial statements have been rounded to the nearest thousand dollars, unless otherwise indicated.